seven-io/prestashop/README.md

 ![Sms77.io Logo](https://www.sms77.io/wp-content/uploads/2019/07/sms77-Logo-400x79.png "sms77io")
-# Official Module for PrestaShop 1.6+
+# Official module for PrestaShop 1.6 & 1.7

 ## Installation
 **Via GitHub**
-1. Head to /releases and download the latest *.ZIP.
+1. [Download](https://github.com/sms77io/prestashop/releases/latest/download/sms77-prestashop.zip) the latest release as *.zip
-2. Extract the files inside /modules/sms77_api.
+2. Extract archive `unzip -d /path/to/prestashop/modules`
-3. Head to the module manager and search for sms77.
+3. Go to the `module manager` and search for `sms77`
-4. Click on the install button.
+4. Click on the `install` button

 **Via Composer**
-1. Open a shell and navigate to the PrestaShop installation.
+1. Open a shell and navigate to the PrestaShop installation
-2. Run composer require sms77/prestashop-module.
+2. Run `composer require sms77/prestashop-module`
-3. Head to the module manager and activate sms77 API.
+3. Go to the `module manager` and activate `sms77`

 ### Usage
-Go to the module manager and search for sms77.
+Go to the module manager and search for `sms77`.
-Click on the settings button and look through the available options.
+Click on the `settings` button and look through the available options.
-Remember to set your API-Key in order to be able to send messages.
+Remember to set your API key in order to be able to send messages.

 Available message placeholders:
 - {0} => First name